National Extended Time (50% time extension)

-To apply for this form of testing for the first time, you and a school official must complete and sign the Application for ACT Extended Time National Testing.
-The application explains the eligibility criteria, documentation required, registration deadlines, and how to request a test date change or re-register if you were previously approved.
+To apply for this form of testing for the first time, you and a school official must complete and sign the Request for ACT Extended Time National Testing.
+The request form explains the eligibility criteria, documentation required, registration deadlines, and how to request a test date change or re-register if you were previously approved.

 You must first submit a registration for your preferred test date according to the instructions for your registration method:

-- Register online: Print a copy of the standard time admission ticket and send it with your application.
+- Register online: Print a copy of the standard time admission ticket and send it with your Request for ACT Extended Time National Testing.
 If you are approved, we will assign you to the nearest available center with an extended time seat.
 We cannot guarantee you will be assigned to the center on your standard time admission ticket.
 You will receive an e-mail prompting you to print the new admission ticket for extended time.

-- Register by mail: Return the application with your completed registration folder and your fee payment in any 9 x 12 envelope.
+- Register by mail: Return the Request for ACT Extended Time National Testing with your completed registration folder and your fee payment in any 9 x 12 envelope.

-Send all materials to the address shown on the extended time application, using the label on page 1, postmarked by the registration deadline for your preferred test date.
+Send all materials to the address shown on the Request for ACT Extended Time National Testing, postmarked by the registration deadline for your preferred test date.
 Forms postmarked after the regular deadline, but received by the late deadline, will be processed.
-Forms received after the late deadline will be processed for the next test date.
+Forms received after the late deadline will not be processed.
+You will receive a letter asking if you want your request considered for the next test date.